doiftrue / wp-kama-cron

 new \Kama\WP\Kama_Cron( [ 'wpkama_cron_hook' => [ 'callback' => 'wpkama_cron_func', 'interval_name' => '10 minutes', ], ] ); function wpkama_cron_func(){ // your code to do the cron job }

-In this case the class will parse the string
+In this case, the class will parse the string

-10 minutesand fill in theinterval_secandinterval_descparameters itself.
+10 minutesand fill in theinterval_secandinterval_descparameters automatically.

 In

-interval_nameyou can specify the name in the following format:N (min|minutes|hour|day|month)s—10 minutes,2 hours,5 days,2 months, then the number will be taken to 'interval_sec' parameter.
-OR you can specify an existing WP interval:hourly,twicedaily,daily.
+interval_name, you can specify a value in the following format:N (min|minutes|hour|day|month)s(for example:10 minutes,2 hours,5 days,2 months).
+The numeric value will be used for theinterval_secparameter.
+You can also specify an existing WP interval:hourly,twicedaily,daily.

 Single job